theharithsa/Presentations/1_AI_Architecture/presenter_notes.md

 - **Cross-platform**: React Native, Flutter
 - **Considerations**: Offline capabilities, camera integration

-### 🔧 Application Layer (Backend)
+### Application Layer (Backend)

 This is the central nervous system of your app.
 It handles business logic and communication between the frontend and the AI services.

-**🔑 Key Pattern**: Asynchronous processing (AI tasks can be slow!)
+**Key Pattern**: Asynchronous processing (AI tasks can be slow!)

 #### API Server
 - **Purpose**: Receives requests from the frontend